 Skin tags are common, harmless growths.
-Some of the many home removal techniques are more effective than others.
-Doctors often warn against their use, however.
+Some home techniques can remove skin tags, but doctors often warn against their use.

 Almost half of all adults have skin tags.
 They cause no medical complications, but they can be bothersome.

 While skin tags require no treatment and may fall away on their own, a doctor may recommend a simple medical procedure to remove any that catch on clothing or cause pain.

 People may also want to remove skin tags for cosmetic reasons, especially when they are on visible areas, such as the face.